 Premium/Discount Risk.
-Shares trade on the Exchange at market prices rather than their NAV.
-The market price of Shares generally corresponds to movements in the Fund's NAV as well as the relative supply and demand for Shares on the Exchange.
-The market price may be at, above (a premium) or below (a discount) the Fund's NAV.
-Differences in market prices of Shares and the NAV per Share may be due, in large part, to the fact that supply and demand forces at work in the secondary trading market for Shares will be closely related to, but not identical to, the same forces influencing the prices of the Fund's holdings trading individually or in the aggregate at any point in time.
+The Fund's Shares trade on the Exchange at their market price rather than their NAV.
+The market price of the Fund's Shares generally corresponds to movements in the Fund's NAV as well as the relative supply and demand for Shares on the Exchange.
+The market price may be at, above or below the Fund's NAV.
+Differences in market price and NAV of the Fund's Shares may be due, in large part, to the fact that supply and demand forces at work in the secondary trading market for Shares will be closely related to, but not identical to, the same forces influencing the prices of the Fund's holdings trading individually or in the aggregate at any point in time.
 These differences can be especially pronounced during times of market volatility or stress.
-During these periods, the demand for Shares may decrease considerably and cause the market price of Shares to deviate, and in some cases deviate significantly, from the Fund's NAV and the bid/ask spread on Shares may widen.
+During these periods, the demand for Shares may decrease considerably and cause the market price of Shares to deviate significantly from the Fund's NAV.